 - Try your charger with another device.
 If it doesn’t charge the other device, the charger may be faulty and you’ll need a replacement.

 - Connect your phone to power and wait about a minute:

-- If you see a battery icon, your phone is currently off, but is charging.
+- If you see a battery icon, your phone is currently off but is charging.
 You can restart it.

 - If there’s a red light, the battery is fully discharged.
 Charge your phone for at least 30 minutes before restarting it.

 - Press and hold the Volume down and Power buttons for about 20 seconds.
-If you see the Android mascot and the word “Start” with an arrow around it, press and hold the Volume down button until you see “Power Off.”
+If you see the Android mascot and the word Start with an arrow around it, press the Volume down button to highlight the Power Off option.
 Use the Power button to select it, then charge your device for 30 mins.
 Restart your Pixel.